sabTn01/portfolio/README.md

 # react-tailwind-portfolio

-- <a href="https://tailwindcss.com/docs/installation">Get started with Tailwind CSS</a>
+- <a target="blank" href="https://tailwindcss.com/docs/installation">Get started with Tailwind CSS</a>

 - Made with tailwind